What happens to your body when you drink old water?

 in old water, experts advise you to avoid touching the bottle

-.
+with your mouth.
 Better to pour into a cup or drink without

 touching the neck.